mathewgomas-alfred/mathewgomas.io/reference_manual/tools/transform.rst

    Liquify on the left and deform brush on the right.

 Krita also has a :ref:`deform_brush_engine` which is much faster than liquify, but has less quality.
-If you are attempting to make liquefy a little faster, note that it speeds up with the less information it needs to process, so working with liquefy within a selection or using liquefy on a separate layer with little on it will greatly enhance the speed.
+If you are attempting to make liquify a little faster, note that it speeds up with the less information it needs to process, so working with liquify within a selection or using liquify on a separate layer with little on it will greatly enhance the speed.

 .. _mesh_mode: